 For regional campus students, practicum and internship schedules are a departure from the intensive weekend format.
 The practicum and internship seminars typically will be held on evenings during the week.
 In the field-based format, practicum/internship is scheduled only once during the curriculum for each cluster, and typically after a minimum of 10 courses have been scheduled.
 Currently, for students in the standard pace, Practicum is scheduled to begin in the fall semester, with Internship following in the winter and summer semesters.
-For students in the accelerated pace, Practicum is scheduled to begin in the summer and fall semesters.
+For students in the accelerated pace, Practicum is scheduled to begin in the winter semester, with Internship following in the summer and fall semesters.
 Each site has a local Practicum Coordinator who assists in all arrangements for site placements.
 Please be advised that during practicum/internship, students typically are also enrolled in regularly scheduled classes.